grame-cncm/faustdoc/src/tutorials/box-api.md

 #### Creating tables

 Read only and read/write tables can be created.
-The *read only table* signal is created with `sigReadOnlyTable` and takes:
+The *read only table* signal is created with `boxReadOnlyTable` and takes:

  - a size first argument
  - a content second argument